 The specialisation Neuroeconomics is jointly organised by the Faculty of Psychology and Neuroscience (FPN) and the Economics Departments of the School of Business and Economics (SBE).
-You will follow courses at SBE as well as FPN and you will receive an in-depth training in quantitative theoretical and empirical methods in economics, cognitive neuroscience and extensive hands-on training in all aspects of neuroimaging research.
-The program combines this methodological training with the theoretical and experimental approaches from economics, psychology, and neuroscience to study human decisions in all its aspects.
+You will follow courses at both faculties and will receive an in-depth training in quantitative theoretical and empirical methods in economics and cognitive neuroscience as well as extensive hands-on training in all aspects of experimental and neuroscience research.